Shiitake Mushroom and Spinach Dumplings

 - 2 teaspoon peeled and minced fresh ginger

-- 2 tablespoons finely chopped green onion scallion, white and green parts
+- 2 tablespoons finely chopped scallion (white and green parts)

 - 1 teaspoon soy sauce